-Easy Indian chicken curry recipe with just 5 basic wholefood ingredients – without coconut, curry powder or cream.
-Simple, healthy, tasty chicken curry (from scratch!)
+The best recipe for chicken curry with just 5 basic whole food ingredients, without coconut, curry powder or cream.
+Healthy, tasty velvetty smooth chicken curry (from scratch!)

-Tender juicy chicken pieces soaked in a velvety smooth curry, this healthy chicken curry is so easy to cook and amazingly delicious.
+We can never say no to easy chicken recipes for dinner with a few basic ingredients, can we?
+Tender juicy chicken pieces simmered in a velvety smooth curry, this healthy chicken curry is so easy to cook and amazingly delicious.
 You’ll have to try it to believe!

 Does the thought of cooking up a curry intimidate you?
 Or do you think you can get delicious curries only at Indian or Thai restaurants?
 Then this recipe is for you.

-This incredible 5-ingredient chicken curry can be done within 30 minutes (or less if pressure cooked), it is healthy (no coconut cream or any other cream) and needs just five ingredients for the gravy.
+This incredibly easy chicken curry can be done within 30 minutes (or less if pressure cooked), it is healthy (no coconut cream or any other cream) and needs just five ingredients for the gravy.
 What more, this curry can be made ahead and frozen, which makes it a perfect curry for meal prep.

 Is this chicken curry recipe actually made of only 5 ingredients?

-I used to make this spicy chicken curry when I had to cook up a quick dish or when I don’t have enough stock of ingredients to make something else (just to prove myself that I’m resourceful).
-Since making this chicken curry a couple of times, it has become my family’s favorite.
+I used to make this chicken curry when I had to cook up a quick curry or when I don’t have enough stock of ingredients to make something else (just to prove myself that I’m resourceful!)
+Since making this curry a couple of times, it has become my family’s favorite.
 Now I cook it at least once a week and we never get bored of it.